logologo

 Using Your eVisa for Travel

-Your eVisa is linked to the specific passport you registered with your UKVI account.
-When you travel internationally, UK Border Force and airlines can verify your status electronically — you do not need to carry any physical document beyond your passport.
+Your eVisa is tied to whichever passport you registered with your UKVI account.
+Airlines and UK Border Force verify your status electronically, so you don't need any physical document beyond your passport.

-When re-entering the UK, your biometrics and passport are scanned at the border.
-Your eVisa is verified automatically.
-If you encounter a problem, the Border Force officer can access your status manually using your details.
+When re-entering the UK, your biometrics and passport are scanned automatically.
+If something goes wrong, the Border Force officer can look up your status manually.

 Using Your eVisa for Renting